If you’re searching for your next pair of shoes (or looking for your first ever pair), keep reading! You’ve come to the right place.

 Traction & Grip

-If you’re primarily playing on an outdoor court, the Hypersets or Dame 7s or are by far the best choice however.
+If you’re primarily playing on an outdoor court, either of the basketball shoe options on this list are by far the best choice.

 Weight